+Don't jump to conclusions.
 First, just to clarify your initial thoughts, do some research into the situation to ensure your colleague is being unjustly favored.
 Perhaps they are putting in extra work or performing extremely well and it is just not evident—you might not see everything that’s going on.

+Talk to someone in HR.
 If you have had several conversations with your boss and nothing has changed, it is acceptable to speak with your HR department for further support.
 HR could help encourage fair treatment from your boss or place you on a different team.

+Talk to an attorney.
 In extreme cases, if you feel you are being discriminated against for illegal reasons, you can potentially take legal action against your employer.
 But first, you should identify the illegal action and talk to the EEOC.